Infrared Heating Running Costs & Sizing Guide UK

 What is the best way to get a realistic infrared running cost estimate?

-Use your own electricity tariff, your actual likely usage hours and a realistic wattage estimate for the room.
+Use your own electricity tariff, your realistic likely usage hours and a sensible wattage estimate for the room.
 Starting with a heat loss calculator is usually the best first step.

 Can infrared heating work well in commercial spaces?